Britons really do eat too much sugar: 700g of the sweet stuff a week. That's an average of 140 teaspoons per person.

 Stop taking sugar and start using sweetners instead, not only reduces sugar intake, it also less Calories too.
-Sugar has prominent drawbacks, including increased risk of tooth decay, weight gain, and the possibility of developing or worsening diabetic state.

 There are five artificial sweeteners that have been tested and approved by the U.S. Food and Drug Administration (FDA): acesulfame potassium (also called acesulfame K),aspartam ,saccharin ,sucralose.